 I was born in Manila, Philippines, an only child.
 Raised in our hometown of San Pedro, Laguna without a care in the world.
 My parents were strict but I was a happy child.
 I didn’t mind having neither brothers nor sisters.
 I enjoyed quality times spent with my lola (‘grandmother’ in Tagalog), cousins, aunts, uncles, but mostly, times I spent with my parents, especially my father.
 I was daddy’s little girl.

 He took me to many places like parks, company functions, beaches, and even to our local bank one day because he happened to see a Filipina ‘mega movie star’ leisurely chatting about with the bank manager–whom he knew.
 So we went; got my photo op…and to this day, I still have that photo.
-Most times, I hung out at the store where he worked because I knew that there would be a pretty outfit waiting just for me when the new shipments arrived. (wink, wink).
+Most times, I hung out at the store where he worked because I knew that there would be a pretty outfit waiting just for me when the new shipments arrived.

-My mom and dad came from humble beginnings–having gone through what I can only imagine today or perhaps have seen in a Lifetime for Women episode on TV.
+My mom and dad came from humble beginnings–having gone through what I can only imagine today or perhaps have seen in a made for television episode on TV.
 They were hard workers; successful at what they did.
 My mom was a floor supervisor for a large corporation.
 My father was a senior accountant/store manager for a large department store.
 Moreover, my father was quite a story-teller, thus never missing an opportunity to share them with me and at family occasions.
 Stories about his childhood, his parents and my favorite, of how he met my mother.

 And so it is, the story of our lives and…the beginning of a new-found adventure.